Brandhoej/PBTE/README.md

 ## How to compile

-A detailed desription can be found in (#MakeFile).
+A detailed desription can be found in in the MakeFile.